 - 4.2.1.
-The Denbigh Alliance Trust is aware of and compliant with multi-agency child protection procedures that have been agreed locally through MK Together and which are based on the statutory guidance: Working Together 2018 and Keeping Children Safe in Education 2023.
+The Denbigh Alliance Trust is aware of and compliant with multi-agency child protection procedures that have been agreed locally through MK Together and which are based on the statutory guidance: Working Together 2023 and Keeping Children Safe in Education 2024. - 4.2.2.
+MK Together procedures include detailed chapters on what to do if you have a concern

-- 4.2.2.
-MK Together procedures include detailed chapters on what to do if you have a concern and how to make a referral; safer recruitment guidance and managing allegations against staff (LADO guidance).
-They also include a range of other information and guidance regarding more specialist safeguarding topics.
-MK Together and the Denbigh Alliance Trust adhere to the referral flowchart for concerns regarding children laid out in Appendix 2.

 - 4.2.3.
-MK Together has set priorities for the 2023-24 academic year.
-These are:

-- Mental Health

-- Child Poverty

-- Domestic Abuse

-- Violence Crime

-- Hate Crime

-- 4.2.4.
-All designated teaching staff and governors must be aware of this guidance and its

-implications and should sign to say that they have read it.
+All designated teaching staff and governors must be aware of this guidance and its implications and should sign to say that they have read it. - 4.3.

-- 4.3.
 The Denbigh Alliance Trust recognises that it is not an investigating agency and that it is essential that child protection issues are addressed through agreed procedures, however, we continue to play a role after referral and need to continue to develop strong links with partner agencies, particularly Children's Social Care. - 4.4.
 The Denbigh Alliance Trust recognises the importance of multi-agency working and will ensure that staff are able to attend or appropriately contribute to all relevant meetings including Family Support (Child in Need) Meetings; Child Protection Conferences; Core Groups; Strategy Meetings. - 4.5.
-The Denbigh Alliance Trust recognises that the Department for Education's planning for potential part or full-scale school closures involves students accessing learning from home (remote learning).
-The Denbigh Alliance Trust understands the additional information laid out in Annex C of KCSIE 2023, and where a School moves to a remote learning approach, any addendum to this policy will take into account that additional information in order to keep students and staff as safe as possible. - 4.6.
+The Denbigh Alliance Trust recognises that the Department for Education's planning for potential part- or full-scale school closures involves students accessing learning from home (remote learning).
+The Denbigh Alliance Trust understands the additional information laid out in Annex C of KCSIE 2024, and where a School moves to a remote learning approach, any addendum to this policy will take into account that additional information in order to keep students and staff as safe as possible. - 4.6.
 The Denbigh Alliance Trust recognises its responsibility to teach all students about safeguarding, including online safety.
 This will be delivered through the Relationships and Sex Education curriculum, which became compulsory for all secondary schools in September 2020.